JaniceBgithub/School_District_Analysis/README.md

 The data analysis was run twice: the first time with all data included, the second time with Thomas' 9th grade students removed.

-## Overall district scores
+## Overall district metrics

 The overall district scores changed slightly with the removal of 461 grade 9 Thomas High School students.
-Most scores dropped by 0.1 to 0.3% with the exception of the reading score which stayed the same.
+The seven major metric changes are:
+ - The grade 9 Thomas students were rmeoved from the analysis thus dropping the student count.
+In reality, these students are still registered at Thomas!
+ - School budgets stayed the same
+ - Math score dropped 0.1% when Thomas grade 9 students were removed
+ - Reading score stayed the same with Thomas grade 9 were removed
+ - % passing math dropped from 75.0 to 74.8% when Thomas grade 9 was removed
+ - % passing reading dropped 0.1% when Thomas grade 9 was removed
+ - The overall passing rate dropped from 65.2% to 64.8% when Thomas grade 9 was removed

 All data: